-- 27. Trip Cap Program.
-The University will implement a Trip Cap program that establishes a maximum number of daily automobile trips to and from the Property (the "Trip Cap") as follows: - a.
-South Loop Drive: No more than 5,550 daily Trips each day. - b.
-State Highway 93: No more than 750 daily Trips each day. - c.
-A Trip Cap for Tantra Drive is not established because it is reserved for transit, emergency and maintenance vehicle access. - 28.
-Trip Cap Monitoring.
-Traffic counts and determination of traffic volume will occur as described in this Agreement. - a.
-The costs of all traffic counts conducted for determination of compliance with this Agreement will be paid for by the University and be performed by an independent consultant in consultation with the City. - b.
-The University will be responsible for annually monitoring daily trips at times that coincide with the University's academic calendar.
-All counts will be conducted during the academic year and will not include breaks or end-of-quarter finals, or other events that otherwise influence normal traffic patterns.
-Counts will take place over a period of two weeks and include a minimum of three counts.
-Recognizing that the initial phases of development will not approach the Trip Cap, the University will commence monitoring as follows: - i.
-A minimum of one count prior to commencing development of residential or mixed-use development. - ii.
-Annual monitoring commences following construction and occupancy of 900,000 square feet of floor area of development. - c.
-At least one monitoring period, but no more frequent than annually, will be conducted between phases to ensure Transportation Demand Management strategies are adequate prior to proceeding with the following phase. - d.
+- a.
+Recognizing that the initial phases of development will not approach the Trip Cap, the University or Owner will commence monitoring as follows: - i.
+A minimum of one count prior to commencing development phases of residential or Mixed-Use development. - ii.
+Annual monitoring commences following construction and occupancy of 900,000 square feet of floor area of development. - b.
+The University or Owner will be responsible for annually monitoring daily Trips at times that coincide with the University's academic calendar.
+All monitoring periods will be conducted during the academic year and will not include breaks or end-of-quarter finals, or other events that otherwise influence normal traffic patterns.
+Monitoring periods will consist of at least three weekday counts taken over a two-week period.
+No more than one monitoring period will be conducted annually. - c.
+Prior to occupancy of 900,000 square feet of floor area of development, a monitoring period will be conducted between phases of development to verify compliance with Trip Cap requirements prior to proceeding with the following phase of development.
+Once 900,000 square feet of floor area is developed, one monitoring period will be conducted annually. - d.
 Measurement points will include each vehicular access point. - e.
-No later than 60 days following each monitoring period, the University will provide a written report at the conclusion of each monitoring period that, at a minimum, includes the following: - i.
+No later than 60 days following each monitoring period, the University or Owner will provide a written report at the conclusion of each monitoring period that, at a minimum, includes the following: - i.
 Raw traffic count data; - ii.
-A summary of any anomalies in the data and as a result, any necessary adjustments made to the final trip counts; - iii.
-Any special event days that have occurred since the previous reporting period, with a brief description of the event; and
+A summary of any anomalies in the data or Trip exemptions permitted under this Agreement and as a result, any necessary adjustments made to the final Trip counts; - iii.
+Any Special Event (as defined below) days that have occurred since the previous reporting period, with a brief description of the event; and - iv.
+Transportation Demand Management Monitoring, including but not limited to daily Peak Hour vehicle Trips, Drive Alone Rate; and Vehicle Trip Rate.